 This window is displayed by default.
 If not, launch it by pressing Ctrl+Alt+N or choosing Main Menu > Port Navigator.

 Note: The User Station CANNOT access a KVM port that is connected to a tiered KVM switch or a blade chassis server.
-Therefore, such KVM ports are not shown in the Port Navigator window.

-► To access a KVM switch's ports:
+To access a KVM switch's ports:

 1. Click a KVM switch in the Devices panel.